markhoney/mark.honeychurch.org/docs/blog/life/scary/index.md

 >
 > The address to make the payment is: 333vDCcYipberH4wKgMnXppaBeauRPoNH7
 >
-> If you don’t understand bitcoin, go on youtube and search for “how to buy bitcoin” or google for “localbitcoins”, its pretty easy to do it.
+> If you don’t understand bitcoin, go on youtube and search for "how to buy bitcoin" or google for "localbitcoins", its pretty easy to do it.
 >
 > You have only 48 hours after reading this e-mail to send payment (Be warned i know when you have opened and read this email, i have placed a pixel image inside it.
 Which enables me to know when you have opened the messaged on exactly what day and time)
 >